-^a On-Campus Student Housing Facilities are a subset of On-Campus Property.
+a On-Campus Student Housing Facilities are a subset of On-Campus Property.
+The PBC Campus does not have On-Campus Student Housing Facilities.

 Hate Crimes

 A hate crime is a criminal offense committed that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
 Bias is a preformed negative opinion or attitude toward a group of persons based on their race, religion, sexual orientation, gender, gender identity, ethnicity, national origin, or disability.
 Before an incident can be classified as a hate crime, sufficient objective facts must be present to lead a reasonable and prudent person to conclude that the offender's actions were motivated, in whole or in part, by bias.